nitzpo/BLEClicker/README.md

 ### Debugging
 An issue I had with debugging:
 I could place breakpoints in simple code, code from main.c and inside callbacks.
-But if I set breakpoints inside the profile code - it wasn't hit.
-I saw that the symbols are not even generated for the functions I want to break on.
+But if I set breakpoints inside the profile code - the debugger didn't stop on them.
+I saw that the symbols are not even generated for the functions I want to break on (from the disassembly view).
 So I:
 - Searched in the TI forums and Google etc.
 - Asked in the course's Facebook group.
 They offered setting some compiler defines and changing compiler optimizations.
 - After searching some more using this information, I found some hints online, and realized what was the problem.
 I solved it by disabling compiler optimizations.
 The situation was that I wanted to break inside *static functions* that were only used once in the code and therefore inlined by the compiler.
 No optimizations means - no inlining.

+I have documented this issue in a [stackoverflow question](http://stackoverflow.com/questions/42657395/ti-simplelink-ble-debugging-cant-place-breakpoints-in-most-of-code).

 ### Horrible Memory Errors and Predefined Symbols
 - ICALL_MAX_NUM_TASKS had to be increased to 4.
 This defines how many tasks will be registered with ICall.
 My tasks are: